AlxndrMlk/Causal-Inference-and-Discovery-in-Python-2nd-Ed/README.md

-# Owner-avatar-Causal-Inference-and-Discovery-in-Python-2nd-Ed
+# Causal Inference and Discovery in Python

-Code Repository for "Causal Inference and Discovery in Python.
-Unlock the secrets of modern causal machine learning with DoWhy, EconML, PyTorch and more"
+This is the code repository for Causal Inference and Discovery in Python (2nd Edtion)

+Unlock the secrets of modern causal machine learning with DoWhy, EconML, PyTorch and more